 Offices.
-Students who are funded as teaching or research assistants are assigned an office and a research area (if appropriate) located in either Marston Hall or the new Engineering Laboratory (ELAB II).
+Students who are funded as teaching or research assistants are assigned an office and a research area (if appropriate) located in either Marston Hall or Engineering Laboratory II (ELAB II).
 Specific room assignments are made by the Program Director.